Ooggle/dotfiles/README.md

 # dotfiles
 a repo to store all my dotfiles, scripts and more.

-Contain also a installer to setup a whole Ubuntu/Debian based system in the minute!
+Also contain a installer to setup a whole Ubuntu/Debian based system in a minute!

 ![screenshot](https://raw.githubusercontent.com/Ooggle/dotfiles/master/preview.png)